 This tuna avocado salad is made of many amazing ingredients which make it really stand out.
 Those ingredients include:

 Superfood avocado - avocado is famously known for the amount nutrients and antioxidants contain in such a small fruit.
 Omega 3, magnesium, potassium to name a few.
 There are also 21 good reasons why avocado is superfood.

 - Because of that, both of these tuna varieties, especially bluefin one, are becoming very scarce due to over fishing.

 Creamy ginger dressing - the most creamiest and tastiest salad dressing you've ever tried I promised.
 Though it is made of simple and easy to find ingredients, the approach used to make the dressing is which makes it so special.

 - Ginger and garlic are grated using Japanese style shark skin grater in spite of regular aluminum grater.
 This grater is widely used in many Japanese restaurants.

 - The grater helps to break down the dense texture of ginger and garlic completely by eliminating the appearances of rhizome.

 - I have used this amazing grater in some of my recipes (here and here) to obtain such finest texture from ginger and garlic.

-This tuna avocado salad belongs to one of two types of a green salad: composed salad.
+This seared tuna avocado salad belongs to one of two types of a green salad: composed salad.
 A composed salad is prepare by arranging each of the ingredients on the plate in an ideal fashion.